chaoss/augur/CONTRIBUTING.md

 1. **Disclose AI use.** Complete the AI disclosure section in the PR template.
 This is mandatory.
 If no AI was used, leave the checkbox unchecked — that's a valid answer.

 2. **Review before submitting.** Read and test all AI-generated code or text before asking maintainers to review it.
-If you can't explain why a change works, it's not ready for review.
+If you can't explain why a change works, it's not ready for a maintainer to review.
+If your changes are too long for you to read and review, that is a good indication that they are also too long for maintainers to read.

 3. **Engage as yourself.** When maintainers give feedback, respond with your own understanding.
 Passing review comments into an LLM and pasting the output back doesn't help you learn and doesn't respect the reviewer's time.